Customer service analytics is the process of capturing and analysing data that is generated by your customer service teams.

 You can calculate your time to reply by using the formula:

-Average time to reply = Total sum of time to replay to all emails / Total emails replied to
+Average Time to Reply = Total sum of time to replay to all emails / Total emails replied to

 However, instead of manually measuring this important customer service metric, you can use timetoreply.
-Once installed to your email platform of choice, timetoreply gives you a dashboard from where you can see all your important customer support and email metrics at a glance.
+Once installed to your email platform of choice, timetoreply gives you a dashboard from where you can see all your important customer service and email metrics at a glance.

 Companies have access to several measurement tools to help them understand the success or otherwise of their customer service teams.
-Tools such as Net Promoter Score, Customer Satisfaction Score, Customer Effort Score and Average Time to Reply can give customer service teams insight into where their efforts are succeeding, and where they can still improve.
+Tools such as Net Promoter Score, Customer Satisfaction Score, Customer Effort Score and Average Time to Reply will give customer service teams insight into where their efforts are succeeding, and where they can still improve.

 While there are manual ways to track and measure many of the metrics available to customer service teams, companies can also use technology tools to automate some of this work.
 This frees up precious internal resources while ensuring full visibility over important customer service metrics.